smartlook/segment-smartlook-ios/README.md

 ### Event Tracking

 All events tracked by Segment Analytics, and their properties, are router to Smartlook, too.
-It is valid for both explicite events created by the app, and implicite events that Segment creates for various system events.
+It is valid for both explicit events created by the app, and implicit events that Segment creates for various system events.

 ### Screen Tracking